CodePadawan27/AngularCalculatorBasic/README.md

 # AngularCalculatorBasic
-This is a basic Angular calculator
+This is a basic Angular+Bootstrap calculator